Blog Post

 Whey protein isolate side effects on digestion

 Switching to whey protein isolate often helps people who have digestive issues with regular whey protein.
-Whey isolate goes through extra filtering and has by a lot less lactose - usually just 1 gram or less per 100-calorie serving.
+Whey isolate goes through extra filtering and has much less lactose.
 This makes it easier to digest if you have lactose sensitivity.

 In spite of that, whey protein isolate can still cause problems for some people.
 People with true milk protein allergies might still react badly to isolate products.
 Many commercial protein powders also contain additives that upset your stomach regardless of the protein source.

-WebMD points out: "If you are lactose intolerant, whey isolate is a better choice than whey concentrate".
-But isolates aren't perfect either.
-Some users notice their digestion changes when they switch between different isolate brands - which suggests that manufacturing processes or extra ingredients might cause digestive problems.
+Isolates aren't perfect either.
+Some users notice their digestion changes when they switch between different isolate brands, which suggests that manufacturing processes or extra ingredients might cause digestive problems.

 Plant-based proteins like rice protein or egg white protein powder offer good alternatives if digestive issues persist.
 These options completely avoid dairy-related digestive problems.